U.S. flag

 Treatment / Management

-In the acute stage, treatment involves general supportive measures for fever and irritation, preventing respiratory tract infections, and managing respiratory paralysis.
-The paralyzed legs are supported by splints to relieve pain and spasms; splints also play an imperative role in the prevention of the development of deformities.
+Supportive care is the mainstay of treatment for acute poliomyelitis, as no effective antiviral therapy exists.
+Therapy may include medication for fever and irritation, preventing respiratory tract infections, and managing respiratory paralysis via mechanical ventilation if required.
+Physiotherapists use splints to relieve pain and spasms; splints also play an imperative role in preventing the development of deformities.

 Differential Diagnosis